AmyLipscomb/password-generator/README.md

 <strong>My Task</strong>

 Today, almost everything requires a password, and the purpose of this password generator is to create a random password.
 JavaScript was heavily utilized in this process.
-When people visit the site, they're asked a variety of questions, including how long they'd like their password to be, and if they wanted to use lower and/or uppercase letters.
+When people visit the site, they're asked a variety of questions, including how long they'd like their password to be, and if they want to use lower and/or uppercase letters.

 ![passwordlength](./assets/images/passwordlength.png)